neurodynamic/neurodynamic_contract/README.md

 ###Payments

 We are sure you understand how important it is as a small business that you pay the invoices that we send you promptly.
-As we're also sure you'll want to stay friends, you agree to stick tightly to the following payment schedule.
+As we're also sure you'll want to stay friends, you agree to stick tightly to the the payment schedule we agree upon.
+Work will halt if payments are not made promptly.

-####Projects Termination
+###Project Termination

 If either party chooses to end the project, it must be done in writing.